-Around Australia, the property market is cooling, with prices in the southern states seeing a biggest drops.
+Around Australia, the property market is cooling, with prices in the southern states seeing the biggest drops.
 Fallout from the Financial Services Royal Commission has resulted in a tightening of lending criteria which is now putting downward pressure on the property market.
 And while the Gold Coast property market seems fairly stable at the moment, it is certainly showing signs of cooling.

 Do your research

 Before selling your property, take the time to educate yourself about the local property market.
-See how many properties are on the market in your area, speak to real estate agents, attend open-homes, look on property websites like realestate.com.au and gauge what the demand is like for similar properties.
+See how many properties are on the market in your area, speak to real estate agents, attend open-homes, look on property websites like realestate.com.au and domain.com.au to gauge what the demand is like for similar properties.
 If there are a lot of similar properties on the market in your area, it might be worth waiting a while before you sell.

 Sell before you buy